cleverington/n00b-drupal-development/manuscript/table_of_contents.md

 ### This is a draft.

-1. Foreword
+1. Introduction
+2. ForeWord
  1. About me
  2. License
-2. Getting Started
+3. Getting Started